Santorini sailing holidays

 After a lengthy process, developments since 2017 mean that most of the planned facilities can finally be appreciated.

-The marina was subsidized by the European Union for €3.5 million to stimulate the local economy by attracting visiting cruising yachts, either private or chartered yachts.
+The marina was subsidised by the European Union for €3.5 million to stimulate the local economy by attracting visiting cruising yachts, either private or chartered yachts.

 Vlichada approach